sitecoremaster/Sitecore-Diagnostics-Tool/README.md

-# Sitecore Diagnostics Toolset
+# Sitecore Diagnostics Tool

-Sitecore Diagnostics Toolset allows automatically diagnosing Sitecore sites.
+Sitecore Diagnostics Tool allows automatically diagnosing Sitecore sites.
 It does the following:
 - Checks the site for consistency of configuration
 - Checks the site for symptoms described in known issues
 - Checks the site against recommendations from Sitecore documentation